-Detailed planning permission is sought for the installation of a replacement door for the existing timber double door and transom light, located on the rear, south-west elevation, fronting Theatre Lane.
-The proposed door would be a steel reinforced 70mm Rehau uPVC flood door, finished in RAL 9005 black externally and RAL 9016 white internally with a wood grain effect on both sides.
+Detailed planning permission is sought for the installation of a replacement door for the existing timber double door, located on the rear, south-west elevation, fronting Theatre Lane.
+The proposed door would be a steel reinforced 70mm Rehau uPVC flood door, finished in RAL 9005 black both externally and internally, with a wood grain effect on both sides.
 The proposed door would hinged on either side with 4 flag hinges and would open outward.
-There would be a 300mm top light, with clear glass, 6mm laminate externally and 4mm toughened glass internally with crash bars internally with no external access.
+The proposed doors would have satin silver lever handles, located on both sides of the doors as a fire exit.